 In 1980, Pastor Tommy and Tara had their firstborn son: Thomas Eric Bates.
 Eric earned his Bachelor of Arts (Cum Laude), Bachelor of Science (Cum Laude), and Master of Arts degrees from Northern Kentucky University, and a Ph.D. from Union Institute & University in Cincinnati, OH.
 Eric married Erin, also a graduate of NKU, in 2003; they have three children, Garrison, Greylen, and Lakota.
 Eric and Erin are actively involved in ministry at CFC.
 Dr. Bates currently serves as an associate pastor and an administrator for Tommy Bates Ministries, and teaches anthropology part-time at Northern Kentucky University.

 In 1982, Pastor Tommy and Tara had their second son: Joshua Eugene Bates.
 Josh earned a Bachelor of Science in Mathematics (Summa Cum Laude) and a Master of Arts in Teaching from NKU.
 Josh is actively involved at CFC as youth pastor.
 He also serves in the music department and as the youth choir tour director for Impact Youth Ministries.
-He married Megan in 2011 and they one son, Ethan.
+He married Megan in 2011 and they have two children, Ethan and Paisley.

 In 1986, a dream came true with their lovely daughter, Ashley Elizabeth Bates.
 Ashley graduated as valedictorian of her class at Community Christian Academy and graduated from NKU with a Bachelor of Arts in Communication.
 Ashley is a gifted vocalist and sings with her brothers at CFC.
 She has a daughter, Emerson Purvis.